seanox/pdf-service/README.md

 CR: PDF Tools: Integrated as standalone Java application
 CR: Service Meta: Added more variants of the constructor
 CR: Service Meta Static: Update to use Map<String, String> instead of Map<String, CharSequence>
-CR: Template API: Separation when loading data and statics for the preview
+CR: Template Scan: Omission of final attribute in the access modifier
-CR: Template API: Omission of final for the methods scan and render
+CR: Template Render: Omission of final attribute in the access modifier
+CR: Template Multiplex: Change from access modifier to public
-CR: Template API: Added of public for Multiplex and Template.merge(Collection documents)
+CR: Template Merge: Change from access modifier to public
-CR: Template API: Refactored/moved Type to Template.Type
+CR: Template Type: Refactored/moved Type to Template.Type
 CR: Template Generate: Unified behavior of data placeholders and static placeholders
+CR: Template Preview: Separation when loading data and statics for the preview
 CR: Template Preview Properties: Omission of the prefix 'static'
 CR: Template Statics: Added of the exists pendants
 CR: Maven: Update of dependencies